 Recovery based on fault prediction

-Fault management scenario explained in Clause 2.1.1 can also be performed based on fault prediction.
+The fault management scenario explained in Clause 2.1.1 can also be performed based on fault prediction.
 In such cases, in VIM, there is an intelligent fault prediction module which, based on its NFVI monitoring information, can predict an eminent fault in the elements of NFVI.
 A simple example is raising temperature of a Hardware Server which might trigger a pre-emptive recovery action.
+The requirements of such fault prediction in the VIM are investigated in the OPNFV “Fault prediction” project.

 This use case is very similar to Auto healing in Clause 2.1.1.
-Instead of a fault detection (Step 1 “Fault Notification in” Figure 1), the trigger comes from a fault prediction module in OpenStack, or from a third party module which notifies OpenStack about an eminent fault.
-From Step 2~5, it is the same as “Auto healing” use case.
-In this case, the User/Client of a VM/VNF switches to SBY based on a predicted fault, rather than an occurred fault.
+Instead of a fault detection (Step 1 “Fault Notification in” Figure 1), the trigger comes from a fault prediction module in the VIM, or from a third party module which notifies the VIM about an eminent fault.
+From Step 2~5, the work flow is the same as in the “Auto healing” use case, except in this case, the Consumer of a VM/VNF switches to SBY configuration based on a predicted fault, rather than an occurred fault.

 Maintenance